MainulDip/WordPressStudy/101-basic-env-current.md

 For custom env config use `.wp-env.json`, details on `@wordpress/env package`

-To reset and clean the wp database `wp-env clean all` To remove the local env for a specific project, run `wp-env destroy` To uninstall wp-env `npm -g uninstall @wordpress/env`
+To reset and clean the wp database `wp-env clean all` To remove the local env for a specific project, run `wp-env destroy`.......
+To uninstall wp-env `npm -g uninstall @wordpress/env`

 ### Docker for wp-env: